What is Polysomnography?

 • Narcolepsy.
 It is characterised by excessive daytime sleepiness, sleep paralysis, visual hallucinations when falling asleep and sudden loss of muscle tone (cataplexy).
 Sleep is fragmented, that is, interrupted and of poor quality.

 • Idiopathic hypersomnia.
 This is characterised by excessive daytime sleepiness.
 Sleep is continuous and prolonged, but not restorative.
-And there is difficulty waking up, with a feeling of dullness and confusion.
+There is difficulty waking up, with a feeling of dullness and confusion.

 • Restless legs syndrome.